FullstackAcademy/firebones/README.md

 ## 1. Make me into something!

+We recommend that you **clone**, not fork, this repo – unless your intention is to develop Bones proper instead of using Bones as the starting point for your own application.

+Start by doing either of the following:

-Create a git repo however you want to.
-You can fork me on Github, but you can only do that once (so weird!).
-You can also create a Github repo and clone it, or just do `git init` in an empty directory on your machine.
+* Create a GitHub repo and clone it, or
+* `git init` in an empty directory on your machine.

 After you have a repo on your machine: